gar6920/Numberblocks/memory bank/architecture.md

-# Numberblocks Game - Architecture
+# 3D AI Game Platform - Architecture

 ## Overview
-The Numberblocks game is a 3D web-based game built with Three.js and Colyseus, utilizing a client-server architecture for multiplayer functionality.
+3D AI Game is a modular 3D web-based game platform built with Three.js and Colyseus, utilizing a client-server architecture for multiplayer functionality.
 Players control customizable characters and interact with a colorful 3D environment.
-One application is numberblocks but it can be extended to other applications.
+The platform is designed to support various game implementations, with Numberblocks being the first example.

 ## Core Components